-The whole purpose of the trip is to explore the wonders of London, so why not maximize your time.
-Consider some alternatives on your itinerary, especially if there would be changes in the weather conditions, as London is known to have unpredictable weather.
+The whole purpose of the trip is to explore the wonders of London, so why not maximize your time?
+Consider some alternatives on your itinerary, especially if there are changes in the weather conditions, as London is known to have unpredictable weather.

 Food And Drinks Recommendations